About the Division of Neurology

 If your child is suffering from a neurologic disorder, the Division of Neurology at Children's Hospital of Philadelphia is here to help.

 At Children’s Hospital, your child will be cared for by one of the largest and most comprehensive pediatric neurology programs in the nation.
 This means you will have access to a complete range of services designed to provide the best possible experience for your child and family.
-Our divisions of Neurology and Neurosurgery are ranked No. 2 in the nation on U.S. News & World Report’s 2019-20 Honor Roll of Best Children's Hospitals.
+Our divisions of Neurology and Neurosurgery are consistently ranked among the top programs in the nation on U.S. News & World Report’s Honor Roll of Best Children's Hospitals.

 Our neurologists have advanced training and experience in caring for children and adolescents with all types of neurological disorders, including pediatric stroke, epilepsy, neuromuscular disorders, sleep disorders, developmental delay, neurogenetic disorders, multiple sclerosis and neonatal neurology, and much more.
 Each year we have more than 25,000 outpatient visits in a variety of locations across Philadelphia and the surrounding region through our CHOP Care Network.